DHTMLX/docs-todolist/docs/guides/customization.md

 # Customization

-## Toolbar
+## Customize the toolbar

-Customize the appearance of the toolbar to fit your needs.
-Hide some default controls, add custom ones, and place them in the required order.
-Use the [`items`](api/toolbar_api/configs/items_config.md) property of the Toolbar component.
+Use the [`items`](api/toolbar_api/configs/items_config.md) property of the Toolbar to hide default controls, add custom ones, or change their order.

 The example below shows a customized toolbar: